Board of Directors

 • Enacts its role and responsibilities through the articulation of a vision, mission, values, strategic plan and appropriate policies

-• Are elected at an Annual General Meeting, normally held each September from candidates nominated from and/or approved by the membership.
+• Are elected at an Annual General Meeting, normally held each September or October from candidates nominated from and/or approved by the membership.

 • The operations of the organization is managed by an Executive Director.